 7. INTERNATIONAL DATA TRANSFERS

 7.1.
 Processor will ensure that no Notary Business Personal Data are transferred out of either:

 7.2.
-Notary Business will ensure that Contractual Clauses or other applicable transfer mechanism, such as EU-US Privacy Shield Framework in relation to EU-US transfers, is in place to ensure adequate level of data protection.
+Notary Business will ensure that Standard Contractual Clauses or other applicable transfer mechanism is in place to ensure adequate level of data protection.

 Notwithstanding any provisions of the relevant Services agreement to the contrary, Processor shall and hereby agrees to indemnify Notary Business and Instructing Parties and their officers, employees, agents and subcontractors (each an “Indemnified Party”) from and against any claims, losses, demands, actions, liabilities, fines, penalties, reasonable expenses, damages and settlement amounts (including reasonable legal fees and costs) incurred by any Indemnified Party as a result of any gross negligence or wilful breach by Processor of these Terms.

 9.1.
 Clause and other headings in these Terms are for convenience only and shall not affect the meaning or interpretation of these Terms.

 9.2.
 To the extent of any conflict, these Terms shall prevail over any Services agreement or other agreement.